DV (video format): Application software support

-Mixing tapes from different manufacturers
+Tape formulation compatibility

-There was considerable controversy solely based on hearsay over whether or not using tapes from different manufacturers could lead to dropouts.
-Initially this was suggested around the conception of mostly MiniDV tapes in the mid to late 90s as the only two manufacturers of MiniDV tapes (Sony, who produce their tapes solely under the Sony brand; and Panasonic, who produce their own tapes under their Panasonic brand and outsources for TDK, Canon, etc.) used two different lubrication types for their cameras - Sony uses a 'wet' lubricant ('ME' or 'Metal Evaporated'), while Panasonic uses a 'dry' lubricant ('MP' or 'Metal Particle').
+It was suggested by some professionals that using tape from different manufacturers could lead to dropouts.
+This was mostly in regard to MiniDV tapes in the mid to late 90s as the only two manufacturers of MiniDV tapes—Sony, who produce their tapes solely under the Sony brand; and Panasonic, who produce their own tapes under their Panasonic brand and outsources for TDK, Canon, etc.—used two different lubrication types for their cameras.

-The standard practice for casual and professional camera operators alike is not to mix brands of tapes. (as the different lubrication formulations can cause or encourage tape wear if not cleaned by a cleaning cassette) No significant problems have occurred for the last few years - meaning that switching tapes is acceptable, though sticking to one brand (and cleaning the heads with a cleaning cassette before doing so) is highly recommended.

-A research undertaken by Sony claimed that there was no hard evidence of the above statement.
+Research undertaken by Sony found that there was no hard evidence of the above statement.
 The only evidence claimed was that using ME tapes in equipment designed for MP tapes can cause tape damage and hence dropouts.
 Sony has done a significant amount of internal testing to simulate head clogs as a result of mixing tape lubricants, and has been unable to recreate the problem.
 Sony recommends using cleaning cassettes once every 50 hours of recording or playback.
 For those who are still skeptical, Sony recommends cleaning video heads with a cleaning cassette before trying another brand of tape.

+In 1999, Steve Epstein, technical editor of Broadcast Engineering magazine, received the following response from a Sony representative regarding tape stock compatibility:

+Sony developed DVCAM based on the DV consumer format.
+The DV format was designed for use with metal evaporated tape, which offers approximately 5 dB better carrier-to-noise figures than metal particle tape.
+Customers have requested VTRs that can play additional DV-based 6 mm formats such as the consumer DV LP and DVCPRO.
+Sony will be offering new VTRs that can play back both of these additional formats without headclog and tape path issues.

+It was realized early on that the VTR transport needed to be optimized to play various tape formulations and thicknesses.
+In addition, there is no need to dub DV LP or DVCPRO footage to another format for use as source material.
+This new VTR is the DSR 2000 DVCAM Studio recorder, and it is expected to be available later this year.